brunof-dev/cmk/README.md

 # cmk
-Person detection and re-ID using CMK
+Person detection, re-ID, tracking and counting using CMK